Visiting Raging Waters on a Hot Summer Day

 Yesterday was hot as blazes here in Southern California.
 Summer is halfway over for many of the local kids who return to school the first week of August, so we try to pack each weekend with fun.
 Summer goes too fast, so to escape the heat and have fun together as a family, we planned to make a day out of visiting Raging Waters.
 Located in San Dimas, Raging Waters is where the 57, 10 and 210 freeways converge.
 It only took us about 20-25 minutes to arrive, making it perfect for a day trip.

 If you’re considered visiting Raging Waters, here are some tips and info about the park to maximize the fun you have.
 I received free tickets for my family from Raging Waters in exchange for this post.
 I also got a coupon code so you can save money on your tickets!
-Click here to go directly to buy your tickets online or enter code: DangerousCupcakeDesignsBlog16 at checkout when you see the code box.
+Click here to go directly to buy your tickets online and enter code: DangerousCupcakeDesignsBlog16 at checkout when you see the code box.
 You’ll receive $8 off your regular admission tickets on Monday through Friday, or $3 off tickets on weekends.

 Here are some facts about Raging Waters: